-We only support internationally accepted document standards, like the “Rich Text Format - *.rtf ” and the excel file format “Excel - *.xls ”.
-The rich text document format is compatible with any operating system (Apple Mac, Linux, and Windows) and office suite, unlike Microsoft's Word document format and OpenOffice's Open Document format.
+We only support fully compatible document formats like the RTF (Rich Text Format - *.rtf) and the Excel spreadsheet document format.
+The RTF document format is compatible with any operating system (Apple Mac, Linux, and Windows) and office suite, unlike Microsoft's Word document format (docx/xlsx) and OpenOffice's Open document format (odf /odt).

 Independent office suite developers have to create their own proprietary format, or go with the Open Rich Text Document format.
-As most people do not know, rich text documents can hold the same contents as any Word document, and is also much smaller in size when being created.
+As most people do not know, RTF documents can hold the same contents as any Word document, and is also much smaller in size when being created.
 It is only the extension and inner record keeping that is different.

 I have recently discovered that OpenOffice's Open Document format (*.odf / *.odt) is just rich text dumped inside their own Open Document format wrapper {XML representing RTF data}.
 So do not get caught out with vendor lock in, not even from the open source community.